 - What are Winthrop’s arguments against the establishment of a strong federal government?
 Paula

-Sept.
-28: VOICES OF DISSENT (continued): The Federal Farmer, pp. 32-54, 73-79 (Blackboard); Patrick Henry, speech at the Virginia State Ratifying Convention, pp. 315-325 (Blackboard) ESSAY EXAMS DISTRIBUTED
+March 5: VOICES OF DISSENT (continued): The Federal Farmer, pp. 32-54, 73-79 (Brightspace); Patrick Henry, speech at the Virginia State Ratifying Convention, pp. 315-325 (Brightspace)

 - According to the Federal Farmer, how does the union threaten liberty?
 Justice